About the credit transfer process

 Letter of permission: $50 per course

-Course exemptions and credit transfer: $50 per course up to a cap of $100 per semester (COMM 1016, no charge)
+Course exemptions and credit transfer: $50 per course up to a cap of $100 per semester (first COMM request, no charge)